 Festivals of India have the most cheerful stars on the world festival calendar featuring the impeccable Indian heritage.
-This country posse a fortune when it comes to colossal diversity and it is indifferent in the case of its festivals too.
+This country possesses a fortune when it comes to colossal diversity and it is indifferent in the case of its festivals too.

 Planning a trip to India?
 Well then, you cannot miss the amazing Indian festivals on your itinerary.
-Still wondering on which festival to put your bet on?
+Still, wondering on which festival to put your bet on?

 Don’t worry; we have your back.
 So, here is the list of festivals of India that you cannot just miss showcasing on your Indian festivals picture chart.

 Stunning hues of red and yellow complimenting the cool tones in the ambiance are what you will sign up for at the Modhera Dance Festival.

 Your month of January will be in absolute bliss if you plan on visiting India for this three-day fiesta at Modhera in Gujarat.

 Are you a fan of the golden age?
 Very well!
 Your trip here will pretty much revolve around the best architectural marvel of that era.
 Imagine, soaking yourself deeper into the cultural pool of this diversely rich estate of India.

 Furthermore, the delight of basking in the joy of this most celebrated fiesta of Indian festivals and celebrations is amazingly dreamy.
 What’s your take on this?
 Isn’t it music to your ears too?

 Enjoy the representation of the rich Indian heritage with the language of dance at this religious festival of India.

 We bet you will certainly turn into a patron by just a glimpse of it at the most beautiful foreground, the Modhera Sun Temple.
 The festivals of India images are going to evolve for good on this trip for you.
 Are you ready for that?